 Certain Hall of Famers from those Patriots teams: head coach Bill Belichick, quarterback Tom Brady

-Longer shot Hall of Fame Players from those Patriots teams: tight end Rob Gronkowski, slot receiver Julian Edelman, running back Sony Michel, owner Robert Kraft
+Longer shot Hall of Fame Players from those Patriots teams: tight end Rob Gronkowski, slot receiver Julian Edelman, running back Sony Michel, and owner Robert Kraft

 The New England Patriots have been to the Super Bowl eleven times (the most of all NFL teams).